Nikoleta-v3/blog/_posts/2018-06-03-resultant-theory.md

 We are interested in the values of \\(x\\) for which both equations \\(f\\) and \\(g\\) simultaneously fall to zero.
 More superficially we are interested if values for which all polynomials are nullified do exist!
-Though there are methods for addressing such problem here we consider the **resultant**.
+Though there are other methods for addressing such problem here we consider the **resultant**.

 The resultant of two polynomials is a polynomial expression of their coefficients, which is equal to zero if and only if the polynomials have a common root.

 Several resultant formulations exist within the literature.
-One of the most common ones is the Sylvester's resultant which is defined as the determinant of [Sylvester's matrix](http://mathworld.wolfram.com/SylvesterMatrix.html).
-Sylvester's formulation is implemented within SymPy and it can easily be calculated using a few lines of code.
+One of the most common ones is Sylvester's resultant which is defined as the determinant of [Sylvester's matrix](http://mathworld.wolfram.com/SylvesterMatrix.html).
+Sylvester's formulation is implemented within SymPy ([docs](http://docs.sympy.org/latest/modules/polys/internals.html?highlight=sylvester)) and it can easily be calculated using a few lines of code.

 {% highlight python %}
 >>> from sympy.polys import subresultants_qq_zz